August 21, 2012

 - Identity element:

-You can see that types and the sum operation form a commutative monoid.
+You can see that types and the sum operation might form a commutative monoid, depending on whether

 We can represent a number of different data structures using algebraic data types, which are simply sums of products of types.
 For example, we can represent a list of integers as